 - paying attention to employee health and safety at work

 - hiring and training local staff, where possible

-- establishing open communication with employees, particularly in case of profound changes
+- establishing open communication with employees, especially in the case of important changes

-The International Labour Organisation (ILO) has developed a number of basic principles (conventions) with regard to working conditions.
-These are used to review the conduct of businesses.
-The issues concern the right to organise and the right to collective bargaining, as well as protection against child labour, forced labour, and discrimination.
-They are further supplemented by a number of codes regarding working hours, rates of pay and employment agreements.
-The most important ILO standards and recommendations are included in the Tripartite Declaration of Principles.
+The International Labour Organisation has developed a number of basic principles on working conditions.
+These principles aim to review business conduct.
+Issues concern the right to organise and collective bargaining, protection against child labour, forced labour, and discrimination.
+They are further supplemented by a number of codes on working hours.

 OECD Guidelines on Working Conditions